EU Customs Procedures: The 5 Main Options for Importers

 What EU customs procedures actually are

-The procedure you declare determines what duties and taxes you pay, when you pay them, and what documentation you need.
+The procedure you choose determines what duties and taxes you pay, when you pay them, and what documentation you need.
 Getting it wrong doesn't just mean paperwork headaches — it can mean overpaying duty, delays at the border, or penalties from customs authorities.

-Most European importers use one or two procedures for the vast majority of their shipments.
+Most importers use one or two procedures for the vast majority of their shipments.
 But understanding the full picture helps you spot opportunities to reduce costs and avoid mistakes.

 The Union Customs Code